nwy140/GameDevLog/ProjectTracker/docs/projects/current/Spider'sAdventure.md

 - **Short Description**

-    In this game, you play as a literal spider.
-The spider does whatever a spider can and will struggle and fight through any other foreign beings it encounters.
+.

 - **Summary**

-    Action Puzzled Chibi Cartoony Platformer.

 - **World Setting**

-    From Urban households, backyard, vehicles to jungles and foreign lands

 ### Short Description
+ In this game, you play as a literal spider.
+The spider does whatever a spider can and will struggle and fight through any other foreign beings it encounters

 ### Summary
+Action Puzzled Chibi Cartoony Platformer.
+.

 ### World Setting
 ___________________________________